S95Sedan/CT1741_DSP/firmware/README.md

 - Removed Code Jumps (vector_dma_dac_adpcm*, dac_silence, vector_op5)<br>
   (Duke2 should now work properly)
 - Fixed 'setb it1' in 'start' routine
-- Removed X-Bus registers (where it wouldnt break things)
 - Removed unused data at the end
 - Updated to a custom firmware - Version 4.17